maevecrossan/peaceful-path/README.md

 * I want to create a small gallery of original content to further engage customers and display our services.

 #### Opportunities
-Below is a table of opportunities based off user stories with corresponding importance and viability/feasibility ratings.
+Below is a table of opportunities based on user stories with corresponding importance and viability/feasibility ratings.

 | Opportunities | Importance | Viability/Feasibility |
 |-----|:-----:|:-----:|